kaunel85/ong-bylaws/bylaws.md

      3. Hold council when necessary, and discipline according to [Article X](#article-x-committees)
      4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meeting as well
      5. Convene at the beginning of each semester, including all six elected members, the Warden, and Vice-President to review the Judicial Committee procedure with a CAB delegate
-     6. See Section 98 for procedure on how to choose Members for the Judiciary Committee
+     6. See Section 98 for procedure on how to choose members for the Judiciary Committee

 111. The Pallas Committee
      1. Be chaired by the Phikeia Educator
-     2. Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, and other active Members.
+     2. Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, and other Active Members.
      3. Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the fourth meeting of the Phikeia program.
      4. Meet weekly when there is a Phikeia class in session.
      5. Be responsible for handling all disciplinary issues relating to the Phikeia program (see Sections 81 and 82).